reasonml/reasonml.github.io/docs/comparison-to-ocaml.md

 operators must be written differently.
 The rules for prefix/infix operators are the same as in OCaml syntax, but with the following exceptions:

-Specifically, if any character except the first in an prefix/infix operator is a star or forward slash, that must be first escaped with a backslash.
+Specifically, if any character except the first in a prefix/infix operator is a star or forward slash, that must be first escaped with a backslash.
 These will be parsed *without* the backslash when added to the AST.
 When reprinted, the escape backslashes are added back in automatically.